 What is meningitis?

-Meningitis is a disease caused by an inflammation of the meninges, the membranes that surround the brain.
+Meningitis is a disease caused by an inflammation of the meninges.
+These are the membranes that surround the brain and spinal cord.
 The inflammation is usually caused by infection of the fluid surrounding the brain and spinal cord.

 What causes meningitis?

-There are two distinct types of meningitis, each with different causes:
+There are 2 types of meningitis, each with different causes:

 Viral (caused by a virus)

-- Viral meningitis is more common than bacterial meningitis, although rarely life threatening.
+- Viral meningitis is more common than bacterial meningitis.
+It is rarely life threatening.
 Viral meningitis can be caused by different viruses, and is spread between people by coughing or sneezing, or through poor hygiene.
-On rare occasions, certain insects, such as mosquitoes and ticks, are thought to pass on these viruses.
+Rarely, certain insects, such as mosquitoes and ticks, are thought to spread these viruses.

-- Viral meningitis can, in rare circumstances, be helped by special antiviral medications that specifically target certain viruses.
-Recovery is normally complete, but headaches, fatigue, and depression may persist.
+- In a few cases, viral meningitis can be helped by special antiviral medicines that target specific viruses.
+Full recovery is normal, but headaches, fatigue, and depression may persist.

 Bacterial (caused by a bacterium)